 System variables that might help you determine the state of a task, queue, alarm, partition, or resource immediately follow the GST.
 The GST contains 64 longwords, or 100 hexadecimal bytes.
-The system variables described in Table A-2 and Table A-3 begin at an address identified by the GST plus 100{16} .
+The system variables described in Table A-2 through Table A-4 begin at an address identified by the GST plus $100{16}$ .
 They are defined in terms of offsets from that location.